AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/writing_token_contract.md

-# Token Contract Tutorial
+# Writing a Standard token contract in Aztec.nr

 In this tutorial we will go through writing a standard L2 native token contract for the Aztec Network, using the Aztec.nr contract libraries.
-It is recommended that you go through the [the introduction to contracts](./noir_contracts) section before this tutorial to gain some familiarity with writing Aztec smart contracts.
+It is recommended that you go through the [the introduction to contracts](../contracts/main.md) and [setup instructions](../contracts/setup.md) section before this tutorial to gain some familiarity with writing Aztec smart contracts.

 This tutorial is intended to help you get familiar with the Aztec.nr library, Aztec contract syntax and some of the underlying structure of the Aztec network.